-Dr. Blackwell's current interest is in understanding and exploiting animal sensory ecology and antipredator behavior relative to human-wildlife conflict situations.
-He works primarily in the area of aviation safety, but is also interested in applications of sensory ecology and animal behavior within the broader discipline of road ecology.
+Dr. Blackwell focuses his research toward understanding and exploiting animal sensory ecology and antipredator behavior relative to human-wildlife interactions.
+He works primarily in the area of aviation safety, but is also interested in applications of sensory ecology and animal behavior within the broader discipline of road ecology and animal detection of and response to various forms of human disturbance.

 Current studies include: